 Superb emergency departments, which would later become critical epicenters of acute care delivery, such as Mt Sinai Hospital in New York, were labeled ‘war zones’ in the local press - a full three months before their first COVID-19 patient even arrived.
 Dump a pandemic on an already overstretched acute care grid, and it's easy to see that there wasn't the leadership bandwidth for AI innovation when the daily focus was to just keep on the lights.1

 2. A lack of understanding of AI capabilities from the boardroom to the executive suite to the frontline, combined with a real dearth of available AI talent across all industries, and it's clear why there is such a huge gap between ‘wanting AI’ and actually ‘doing AI.’The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.